mikropsoft/StevenBlock/README.md

 ## Features that Empower Your Digital Defense

-- 🛡️ **Impenetrable Fortress**: Experience the formidable Shielding Power of StevenBlock within the Magisk Framework, ensuring your device stays fortified against evolving cyber threats.
+- 🛡️ **Impenetrable fortress**: Experience the formidable shielding power of StevenBlock within the Magisk framework, ensuring your device remains fortified against evolving cyber threats.

-- 🚫 **Ad-Free Serenity**: Bid farewell to disruptive ads with StevenBlock.
-Enjoy distraction-free browsing, allowing you to immerse yourself in content without interruptions.
+- 🚫 **Ad-Free Serenity**: Say goodbye to annoying ads with StevenBlock.
+Enjoy distraction-free browsing so you can immerse yourself in content without interruption.

-- 🕵️ **Privacy Protection**: Keep spyware at bay with StevenBlock, safeguarding your sensitive data within rooted environments, ensuring your privacy remains intact.
+- 🕵️ **Privacy Protection**: Keep spyware at bay with StevenBlock and protect your sensitive data in rooted environments to ensure your privacy remains intact.

-- ⚙️ **Seamless Performance**: Enhance device efficiency effortlessly with StevenBlock's optimized design for Magisk.
-Enjoy swift functionality without compromising performance.
+- ⚙️ **Seamless Performance**: Increase device efficiency effortlessly with StevenBlock's optimised design for Magisk.
+Enjoy fast functionality without compromising performance.

-- 🌐 **Universal Security**: Whether you're using phones or tablets, StevenBlock offers universal defense within the Magisk ecosystem, ensuring all your devices stay protected.
+- 🌐 **Universal Security**: Whether you're using phones or tablets, StevenBlock provides universal defence within the Magisk ecosystem, ensuring all your devices are protected.

-## Total Blocked Domains: Safeguarding Your Digital Space
+## Total Blocked Domains: Protecting Your Digital Space

-StevenBlock blocks a substantial number of domains, ranging from 100,000 to 200,000, which include malware, advertisements, and spyware.
-These domains are continually monitored and updated to maintain online security, ensuring your safety and privacy are prioritized.
+StevenBlock blocks a significant number of domains - between 100,000 and 200,000 - that contain malware, advertising and spyware.
+These domains are constantly monitored and updated to maintain online safety, ensuring that your security and privacy are prioritised.

 ## Frequently Asked Questions (F.A.Q.): Enlightening Insights

-**How does the hosts file functionality operate, and where can it be found within your system?**
+**How does the Hosts file work and where is it on your system?**

-- The `hosts` file, located in `/system/etc`, functions as a vigilant gatekeeper, regulating access to specific websites locally within the root system of your device.
-It intercepts connection attempts, ensuring direct control over website access.
+- The `hosts' file, located in `/system/etc', acts as a vigilant gatekeeper, regulating access to specific websites locally within your device's root system.
+It intercepts connection attempts and ensures direct control over website access.

-**But how does it block websites, and what enhancements have been made?**
+**But how does it block websites and what improvements have been made?**

-- The hosts file employs a simple yet effective blocking mechanism by redirecting connection attempts to a null address, rendering designated websites inaccessible.
-Recent enhancements involve consolidating multiple files into one comprehensive entity, expanding its capabilities to block over 100,000 - 200,000 detrimental entities.
+- The Hosts file uses a simple but effective blocking mechanism by redirecting connection attempts to a null address, rendering the specified websites inaccessible.
+Recent enhancements include the consolidation of multiple files into one comprehensive unit, extending its capabilities to block over 100,000 - 200,000 malicious entities.

 **How can one explore the blocked domains effortlessly?**

-- Exploring blocked domains is straightforward.
-Simply search for "hosts manager" or "hosts editor" on Google Play or F-Droid.
-These tools offer user-friendly interfaces, providing comprehensive lists of blocked domains for easy management and customization.
+- Finding blocked domains is easy.
+Just search for "hosts manager" or "hosts editor" on Google Play or F-Droid.
+These tools offer user-friendly interfaces and provide comprehensive lists of blocked domains for easy management and customisation.

 ## Let's Begin: Effortlessly Secure Your Digital Environment